diskuv/dkml-ghmirror/contributors/doc/LocalProject.rst

                 ├── 4-dev-ReleaseCompatFuzz.ocamlopt_flags.sexp
                 └── 4-dev-ReleaseCompatPerf.ocamlopt_flags.sexp

-Setting Up An Existing Git Repository As a Local Project
+Setting Up An Existing Git Repository As a SDK Project
 --------------------------------------------------------

 The directory structure does _not_ need to look like the standard layout.